► New VW T-Roc R SUV

 Tell me more about the T-Roc R powertrain…

-Essentially a VW Golf R on stilts (thanks to the shared MQB architecture), the go-faster T-Roc shares the hot hatch's all-wheel drive powertrain and that extends to the turbocharged 2.0-litre four-cylinder engine, CAR understands.
+Essentially a VW Golf R on stilts (thanks to the shared MQB architecture), the go-faster T-Roc shares the hot hatch’s all-wheel drive powertrain and that extends to the turbocharged 296bhp 2.0-litre four-cylinder engine mated to a seven-speed DSG automatic.

 VW T-Roc R: price and release date

-The T-Roc is selling well for VW; around 200,000 have been sold since the crossover’s release date in November 2017.
+Mainstream T-Roc crossovers are already selling well for VW; around 200,000 have been sold since the model’s release date in November 2017.
 Given the Geneva motor show reveal, we expect the T-Roc to go on general sale in the second half of 2019, priced similarly to the Golf R.

 Check out our VW reviews